 {HISTORY}

-- Leave a note in the logbook for whoever comes next.
+In your note, leave a note for whoever comes next.

 Respond ONLY in the following JSON format, with no preamble, no explanation, no markdown: